skjsjhb/alal.js/CONTRIBUTING.md

 3. Test locally and push to the forked repository.

-4. Open a pull request, desribing what this PR solves and what has changed, especially breaking changes or libraries newly introduced.
+4. Open a pull request, describing what this PR solves and what has changed, especially breaking changes or libraries newly introduced.

 5. We'll review your changes and give our opinions.
 Either using conversations or comments.